-- Infective Endocarditis
+Etiology of Infective Endocarditis

 The normal heart is relatively resistant to infection.
 Bacteria and fungi do not easily adhere to the endocardial surface, and constant blood flow helps prevent them from settling on endocardial structures.
 Thus, 2 factors are typically required for endocarditis:

-Microorganisms that infect the endocardium may originate from distant infected sites (eg, cutaneous abscess, inflamed or infected gums, UTI) or have obvious portals of entry such as a central venous catheter or a drug injection site.
+Microorganisms that infect the endocardium may originate from distant infected sites (eg, cutaneous abscess, inflamed or infected gums, urinary tract infection) or have obvious portals of entry such as a central venous catheter or a drug injection site.
 Almost any implanted foreign material (eg, ventricular or peritoneal shunt, prosthetic device) is at risk of bacterial colonization, thus becoming a source of bacteremia and hence endocarditis.
 Endocarditis also may result from asymptomatic bacteremia, such as typically occurs during invasive dental, medical, or surgical procedures.
 Even toothbrushing and chewing can cause bacteremia (usually due to viridans streptococci) in patients with gingivitis.

 Endocarditis has local and systemic consequences.

-Local consequences include formation of myocardial abscesses with tissue destruction and sometimes conduction system abnormalities (usually with low septal abscesses).
-Severe valvular regurgitation may develop suddenly, causing heart failure and death (usually due to mitral or aortic valve lesions).
-Aortitis may result from contiguous spread of infection.
 Prosthetic valve infections are particularly likely to involve valve ring abscesses, obstructing vegetations, myocardial abscesses, and mycotic aneurysms manifested by valve obstruction, dehiscence, and conduction disturbances.